MatthewBird625/NewPortfolio/README.md

-A simple SPA Portfoliobuilt with React.
+A simple SPA Portfolio built with React.